Maroš Šefčovič: 2014–2019: European Commissioner for Energy

 Šefčovič was appointed Vice-President of the European Commission for Energy Union in 2014.
 In July 2015, he brokered an agreement between fifteen countries from central, eastern and southeast Europe to speed up the building of gas links, improve security of supply, reduce their reliance on Russia and develop a fully integrated energy market.

 When digital single market Andrus Ansip stepped down from the European Commission to take up his seat in the European Parliament following the 2019 elections, the Commission's President Jean-Claude Juncker announced that Ansip's portfolio would be transferred to Šefčovič.

-2019–present: Vice-President for Interinstitutional Relations and Foresight
+2019–2024: Vice-President for Interinstitutional Relations and Foresight

-In September 2019 newly elected president of the European Commission Ursula von der Leyen nominated Šefčovič as vice president for interinstitutional relations and foresight.
-Since 2021, he has been co-chairing and representing the European Union in the Partnership Council established by the EU-UK Trade and Cooperation Agreement.
+In September 2019, newly-elected president of the European Commission Ursula von der Leyen named Šefčovič as vice-president for interinstitutional relations and foresight.
+From 2021, he served as co-chairman and represented the European Union in the Partnership Council established by the EU-UK Trade and Cooperation Agreement.
+In 2023, von der Leyen appointed Šefčovič to replace Frans Timmermans as European Commissioner for Climate Action.

+2023–2024: Executive Vice-President for the European Green Deal

+On 22 August 2023, after Frans Timmermans resigned from the European Commission to run in the 2023 Dutch general election for the GroenLinks–PvdA alliance, Šefčovič succeeded him as Executive Vice-President for the European Green Deal.
+The position of European Commissioner for Climate Action was also assigned to Šefčovič on a temporary basis until a permanent successor has been chosen by the Netherlands.

+On 19 July 2024, following EU pressure, Serbian President Aleksandar Vučić, German Chancellor Olaf Scholz and Maroš Šefčovič met and signed an agreement regarding the European Union's access to "critical raw materials" mined in Serbia, representing a further step towards facilitating the Jadar mining project.
+If completed, the project could supply 90% of Europe's current lithium needs.

+2024– : European Commissioner for Trade and Economic Security

+Šefčovič was appointed European Commissioner for Trade and Economic Security in 2024.

+In 2025, he has announced an agreement on future trade framework with Ukraine, giving Ukraine favourable treatment to its exports to the EU, while protecting the agrifood sector in several Member States fearing the excessive influx of Ukrainian products by committing Ukraine to gradually align its agricultural production standards with those of the EU by 2028 and a safeguard mechanism.
+The agreement increased the quotas for some agrifood products, such as eggs, sugar and wheat, and abolished them for the least sensitive ones, such as whole milk powder and fermented milk.

+In September 2025, Šefčovič voiced support for closer trade relations between the EU and India, saying, "We are fully aware of the enormous potential for our mutual trade.
+It's about strategic choices.
+And clearly, India is a strategic partner, from any angle you would look at it."